Brendan-P-Moore/AMPTransformer/README.md

 https://drive.google.com/drive/folders/1HFZvBG0VWW2kO6uJqLSIFCs_TISwjGa-?usp=share_link

+You can add a shortcut to the folder in your Google Drive by right-clicking on the "nlp_models" folder title, and selecting "Add Shortcut to Drive".

-**Note: The total file size is approximately 30 GB, and the files will need to be unzipped prior to use.**
+**Note: There are zipped and unzipped versions of the files.
+The zipped versions will need to be unzipped prior to use.**

 The files can also be found as a dataset on kaggle.